MinaProtocol/mina/frontend/website/docs/node-operator.md

 # Become a Node Operator

+!!! warning
+    Node operator commands are still being stabilized, so these commands may change.
+Feel free to try them out and open a pull request to fix anything!

 Now that we've set up our Coda node and sent our first transaction, let's turn our attention to the other ways we can interact with the Coda network - namely, participating in consensus, and helping compress data by generating zk-SNARKs.
 By operating a node that helps secure the network, you can receive coda for your efforts.

 ## Participating in Consensus